allenai/robothor-challenge/README.md

 We have built support for this challenge into the [AllenAct framework](https://allenact.org/), this support includes
-1. Several CNN->RNN model baseline model architectures along with our best pretrained model checkpoint (trained for 300M steps) obtaining a test-set succcess rate of ~26%.
+1. Several CNN->RNN model baseline model architectures along with our best pretrained model checkpoint (trained for 300M steps) obtaining a test-set success rate of ~26%.
 1. Reinforcement/imitation learning pipelines for training with [Distributed Decentralized Proximal Policy Optimization (DD-PPO)](https://arxiv.org/abs/1911.00357) and DAgger.